 Nik Antona has been a Community Governor since March 2009, he is chair of the Managing and Organising committee and vice chair of the governing body.
 Nik has a daughter who attends John Taylor High School.
 He is a Business Improvement Consultant with a wide variety of experience in business management having worked for BT for 28 years.
 Outside of work Nik is a keen supporter of the Campaign for Real Ale both locally in Burton, and nationally.

 Mrs Moore has been a staff governor since 2005.
-She is Deputy Headteacher and also responsible for co-ordinating English and Science.
+She is Deputy Headteacher and also responsible for co-ordinating English.
 Mrs Moore is a Specialist Leader of Education for the NFTS.

 Mrs Alison Cottrell